 Note: Starwood points can take up to 4 weeks to transfer, although in my experience it takes 2 to 12 days.
 So keep in mind your exact award ticket might disappear while waiting for the points to transfer!

-If you have an American Express card that earns AMEX Membership Rewards points, like the American Express Platinum, American Express Mercedes-Benz Platinum, American Express Premier Rewards Gold, American Express EveryDay, or American Express EveryDay Preferred card, you can transfer your points to Flying Blue miles at a 1:1 ratio.
+If you have an American Express card that earns AMEX Membership Rewards points, like the American Express Platinum, American Express Mercedes-Benz Platinum, Premier Rewards Gold Card from American Express, American Express EveryDay, or American Express EveryDay Preferred card, you can transfer your points to Flying Blue miles at a 1:1 ratio.

 You don’t get an extra 5,000 miles on the transfer like you would with the Starwood Preferred Guest card.
 However, there have been transfer bonus promotions in the past between AMEX Membership Rewards and Flying Blue.